 . . . so that the male can enjoy the sweet refreshments which the free air affords, and ramble at pleasure over the smiling fields and fragrant flowers, when, on the other hand, the care at home, and management of the fruits of wedlock are committed to the female only.

 Swammerdam's enthusiasm for bugs was a great service to science, but not to his father.
 Although well-respected for his own curiosity cabinet, the elder Swammerdam didn't want his son to be inspired by curiosities so much as get a job, and maybe a home of his own.
 Financial worries and disputes with his family characterized the younger Swammerdam's life.
 Maybe familial frustrations contributed to a title he chose for a paper he wrote on the mayfly: A Figure of Man's Miserable Life.
 In marked contrast to his family life, his contributions to science and medicine were stellar, yet he was a man in a constant state of conflict.
 Swammerdam saw God's glory in much of what he studied, yet he agonized over whether, in studying creation, he was giving insufficient attention to the creator.
 He was often depressed.
 He eventually decided to sell his collection, and the Grand Duke Cosimo III offered to buy it at a good price on the condition that Swammerdam oversee a museum installation in Tuscany.
-Swammerdam refused, then later had to sell the collection at a depressed price.
+Though desperate for money, Swammerdam felt he had to refuse.
+Later on, he had to sell the collection at a depressed price.

 Swammerdam fashioned his own dissection tools and is today regarded as one of the finest at illustrating microscopic marvels.
 He also pioneered the practice of preserving biological specimens — both in spirits and with injected wax — for later study and display.
 (His contemporary, Frederik Ruysch, enhanced wax-injection techniques to create some mighty bizarre human anatomy specimens for display.)
 Swammerdam made key discoveries about human physiology, including discoveries about muscle contraction and respiration.
 Perhaps most significant of all, he rejected the notion of spontaneous generation.
 On the other hand, he founded another notion ultimately proven wrong: preformationism, or the idea that an individual organism contains all of its subsequent generations.
 Considering debates about the nature of reproduction and generation continued long after Swammerdam's death, his mistake is understandable.